071204/wildfire-forecasting/README.md

 ## Documentation

 We use Sphinx for building our docs and host them on Readthedocs.
 The latest build of the docs can be accessed online [here](https://wildfire-forecasting.readthedocs.io/en/latest/).
-In order to build the docs from source, you will need `sphinx` and `sphinx-autoapi`.
+In order to build the docs from source, you will need `sphinx`, 'sphinx-rtd-theme' and `sphinx-autoapi`.
 Follow the instructions below:

 ```bash
 cd docs